Success Spotlight: How Ruby Reaps Rewards With Ellie’s Expert Guidance

 “I really believe Ruby just need the confidence from an outside source and a push in motivation,” said Ellie.

 “I believe that Ruby really needed someone to believe in her and encourage her.
 Her intrinsic motivation and dedication to her studies is extremely admirable,” Ellie noted.
-“She’s a really busy girl who does a lot of dancing, but yet is always organized and prepared for tutoring.”
+“She’s a really busy girl who does a lot of dancing, but yet is always organised and prepared for tutoring.”

 “I think often people talk about how over committed they are or that they don’t have time for things (especially school!), but I think Ruby is a great example that you can have your cake and eat it too!”